 FPV Tips and FAQ

-Video frequency conversion!
+Video frequency conversion

-What is Jello I hear about everywhere?
+What is this “Jello” I hear all the time?

 What to do with FPV camera audio?

-How to learn flying FPV?
+How do you learn to fly FPV?

 I often get asked “what is the best way to learn to fly FPV?”.
 Some might assume they have to become really good at flying LOS (line of sight) first before they try FPV, but this isn’t necessarily the case.